Powerlearnproject/se-day1-assignment-daretechie/README.md

-Explain what software engineering is and discuss its importance in the technology industry The process of designing, developing, and maintaining software **Answer:**
+Explain what software engineering is and discuss its importance in the technology industry The process of designing, developing, and maintaining software
-Software Engineering is simply the design, development, testing and maintenance of software application.
-It has help in resolving challenges in the various aspect of our life.
-From communication, to health, education, agriculture, etc. And the emerging of AI has also help a lot.

 Identify and describe at least three key milestones in the evolution of software engineering.

 **Answer:**
-Innovation of Programming laguage both low level like C and high level like Python
+Innovation of Programming languages both low-level like C and high-level like Python

 List and briefly explain the phases of the Software Development Life Cycle.

 **Answer:**
-1. *Requirement:* Gathering of user system requirement.
+1. *Requirement:* Gathering of user system requirements.
 2. *Design:* Design the system architecture and interface based on the user requirement.
 3. *Implementation:* Writing code and building the system based on the design
-4. *Testing:* Testing of various part of the software is necessary to ensure quality standard.
+4. *Testing:* Testing of various parts of the software is necessary to ensure quality standards.
 5. *Deployment:* Releasing the software to the user
-6. *Maintenance:* Updating and support the system after deployment.
+6. *Maintenance:* Updating and supporting the system after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 **Answer:**
 Waterfall is an approach where a phase of a project is completed before the next begins.
-E.g Construction like building of bridge, developing of hardware products
+E.g Construction like the building of the bridge, developing hardware products
-Agile is an approach where the project is an iterative and flexible.
+Agile is an approach where the project is iterative and flexible.
 E.g. Software development.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 **Answer:**
-*Software Developer:* They handle writing of code for software *Quality Assurance Eng.:* They handle software testing to meet standard.
+*Software Developer:* They handle the writing of code for software *Quality Assurance Eng.:* They handle software testing to meet standards.
 *Project Manager:* They plan, execute and deliver the software

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 **Answer:**
-*Integrated Development Environments (IDEs):* software use in writing, debbuging and testing code. e.g Visual studio code, Pycharm etc.
+*Integrated Development Environments (IDEs):* software used in writing, debugging and testing code. e.g Visual studio code, Pycharm etc.
 *Version Control Systems:* it is a way to track and coordinate source code of a software.
 It is also a software like git etc